Bayesian Structure Learning with Generative Flow Networks: Introduction

 In this paper, we propose to use a novel class of probabilistic models called \emph{Generative Flow Networks} \citep[GFlowNets;][]{bengio2021gflownet,bengio2021gflownetfoundations} to approximate this posterior distribution over DAGs.
 A GFlowNet is a generative model over discrete and composite objects that treats the generation of a sample as a sequential decision problem.
 This makes it particularly appealing for modeling a distribution over graphs, where sample graphs are constructed sequentially, starting from the empty graph, by adding one edge at a time.
 In the context of Bayesian structure learning, we also introduce improvements over the original GFlowNet framework, including a novel flow-matching condition and corresponding loss function, a hierarchical probabilistic model for forward transitions, and using additional tools from the literature on Reinforcement Learning (RL).
 We call our method \emph{DAG-GFlowNet}, to emphasize that the support of the distribution induced by the GFlowNet is exactly the space of DAGs, unlike some variational approaches that may sample cyclic graphs \citep{annadani2021vcn,lorch2021dibs}.
 Compared to MCMC, which operates through local moves in the sample space (here, adding or removing edges of a graph) and is therefore subject to slow mixing \citep{friedman2003ordermcmc}, DAG-GFlowNet yields a sampling process that samples iid.
-DAGs, each of them constructed from scratch.
+DAGs, \mbox{each of them constructed from scratch}.

 We evaluate DAG-GFlowNet on various problems with simulated and real data, on both discrete and linear-Gaussian Bayesian networks.
 Furthermore, we show that DAG-GFlowNet can be applied on both observational and interventional data, by modifying standard Bayesian scores \citep{cooper1999interventional}.
 On smaller graphs, we also show that it is capable of learning an accurate approximation of the exact posterior distribution.
+The code is available \mbox{online}.\footnote{\href{https://github.com/tristandeleu/jax-dag-gflownet}{ \texttt{https://github.com/tristandeleu/jax-dag-gflownet}}}